centminmod/centminmod-matomo/readme.md

   1. Get QueuedTracking from the Marketplace https://plugins.matomo.org/QueuedTracking
   2. Activate the QueuedTracking plugin in “Matomo Administration > Plugins “
   3. Under “Matomo Administration > System > General Settings > QueuedTracking”
-  4. Select Backend = MySQL Select Number of Queue workers = 1
+  4. Select Backend = Redis and Redis port 6379 & database number = 9 & Select Number of Queue workers = 1 or 2
-  5. Select Number of requests that are processed in one batch = 50
+  5. Select Number of requests that are processed in one batch = 50.
+This will mean your analytics reported won't be real-time but updated in batches of requests.
   6. Disable the setting Process during tracking request
   7. Then setup a cronjob that executes the command ./console queuedtracking:process every minute, for example: